laszloT/GEPrRep/README.md

-The content of this repository is entirely authored by Michael L. Tornay.

 These C# .net classes are designed to extract unoccupied space from groups of closed pairs within a data feed.

-Given a group of closed pairs, where each pair of the group comprises the following values: fromInt  int64 toInt int64
+Given a group of closed pairs, where each pair of the group comprises the following values:

+fromInt  int64

+toInt int64

 GivenID int  --simply a row identifier

 GroupID -- a means of identify which group within a single stream the given item belongs to.

-as long as the fromInt is always a smaller value then the toInt the pairs are considered closed.
+as long as the fromInt is always a smaller value than the toInt the pairs are considered closed.

 The GivenID is actually cursory and is intended to represent a unique identifier.

 The GroupID identifies which "universe" the pair actually belongs to.
 Its purpose is to keep the solution scaleable, so that pairs that belong to different groups can be part of the same feed.